WHelton34/Weather-Trends-and-Damages/README.md

 - once you enter in this data the screen will show the data requested. in the bottom left of the screen you will see a CSV link.
 Right click on the CSV download link and copy the link address. next you can take this data and under CSV_Alalysis paste it to csv_url (row 6) and now you can click Run in the top right corner of the screen. this will produce the csv file Storm_events and automaticaly clean the data and create Cleaned_Data csv.

-- to run the Quick_Current_Weather file you must first go to the provided API link and create an account. you will them recive a email with the API key.
-Using that key you can now copy and paste it into row 27 in Quick_Current_Weather along with the city and state code (ex:KY, TN, WV).
+- to run the Quick_Current_Weather file you must first go to the provided API link and create an account. you will then recive a email with the API key.
+Using that key you can now copy and paste it into row 27 in Quick_Current_Weather and then add the city and state code (ex:KY, TN, WV) in the following rows.
 This will give you basic information from the JSON file used by the API website and in the terminal show you a overview of the weather in the selected location.

  To deactivate the virtual environment when you're done, simply type `deactivate` in your terminal.

 ## Visualizations
 Visualizations of the findings can be viewed on my [Tableau Public workbook] https://public.tableau.com/app/profile/william.helton/viz/WeatherTrendsAnalysis/Sheet1

-## Summary of Findings
+# Summary of Findings

 ### Damage to Crops
 In my data I was able to determine that in the county of Magoffin most crop damage is due to Thunderstorms in the area and the next leading causes all include wind as well. my data showes a small percentage of damage caused by floodig in the area as well.
 With this data in hand and easily visible it can be inferred that a great way to reduce the damage to crops and incrrease yeild would be to Cover the soil with crop residues or cover crops to protect it from erosive winds and/or Install windbreaks, hedgerows, or vegetative wind barriers to reduce wind exposure for sensitive crops.